Bring Your Own Device (BYOD)

 Our recommended device specifications are listed below.

-For Year 9 students in 2017, it will be compulsory to bring a personal digital device to school each day.
+Beginning in 2017, it will be compulsory for all Year 9 students to bring a personal digital device to school each day.

 Rangiora High School has made arrangements with local retailers for monthly BYOD deals.
 These deals are available by clicking here.
 You are not obliged to purchase your device from these retailers.